burhanr13/ctremu/README.md

 ## Compatibility

 Many games work, but many will suffer from a range of bugs from graphical glitches to crashes.
+Also we don't have audio support yet.
 We are always looking to improve the emulator and would appreciate any bugs to reported as a github issue so they can be fixed.

 ## Credits